 In this section you will find EURA NOVA’s latest news and activities.
+In this section you will find EURA NOVA's scientific publications and reports.

 Our paper “Data Mining and Machine Learning Techniques supporting Time-based Separation Concept Deployment”, co-written with Eurocontrol and WaPT, has been accepted by the 37th Digital Avionics Systems Conference (DASC) in London, U.K.